quanpeng0/BrainModels/docs/brainpy_handbook/en/synapse/plasticity.md

 ### 2.2.2 Long-term Plasticity

-#### STDP
+#### Spike-timing dependent plasticity (STDP)

 Fig. 2-2 shows the spiking timing dependent plasticity (STDP) of experimental results.
 The x-axis is the time difference between the spike of the presynaptic neuron and the postsynaptic neuron.
-The left part of the zero represents the spike timing of the presynaptic neuron earlier than that of the postsynaptic neuron, which shows long term potentiation (LTP); and the right side of the zero represents the postsynaptic neuron fires before the presynaptic neuron does, showing long term depression（LTD）。
+The left part of the zero represents the spike timing of the presynaptic neuron earlier than that of the postsynaptic neuron, which shows long term potentiation (LTP); and the right side of the zero represents the postsynaptic neuron fires before the presynaptic neuron does, showing long term depression (LTD).

 <div style="text-align:center">
   <img src="../../figs/stdp.png" width="350" height="380">
   <br>
   <strong>Fig. 2-2 Spike timing dependent plasticity.</strong> (Adaptive from <cite>Bi & Poo, 2001 <sup><a href="#Bi2001">[2]</a></sup></cite>)
 </div>

 <div><br></div>